 Item 3.
-2Q 2022 Developments
+1H 2023 Developments

-A. New project or investments in None another line of business or Corporation B. Composition of Board of Directors Leonardo L. Leonio Chairman (as of June 30, 2022) Bernard Vincent O. Dy Vice-Chairman Anna Ma.
-Margarita B. Dy President Clarissa Teresita L. Asuncion Treasurer Arturo G. Corpuz Director Augusto D. Bengzon Director Jennylle S. Tupaz Director Lawrence Conrad N. Leonio Director Carlo Leonardo N. Leonio Director Oscar S. Reyes Director Jose P. De Jesus Director C. Performance of the corporation or Please see unaudited financial statements result/progress of operations and management's discussion on results of operation D. Declaration of dividends There will be no declaration of dividends since the primary purpose of the Club is to construct, maintain, and carry on the business of a sports and leisure club and its facilities for the amusement, entertainment, recreational and athletic activities, on a non-profit basis.
+Α. New project or investments in None another line of business or Corporation B. Composition of Board of Directors Bernard Vincent O. Dy Chairman (as of June 30, 2023) Leonardo L. Leonio Vice-Chairman Robert S. Lao President Clarissa Teresita L. Asuncion Treasurer Augusto D. Bengzon Director Jessie D. Cabaluna Director Carlo Leonardo N. Leonio Director Lawrence Conrad N. Leonio Director Jennyle S. Tupaz Director Oscar S. Reyes Director Jose P. De Jesus Director C. Performance of the corporation or Please see unaudited financial statements result/progress of operations and management's discussion on results of operation D. Declaration of dividends There will be no declaration of dividends since the primary purpose of the Club is to construct, maintain, and carry on the business of a sports and leisure club and its facilities for the amusement, entertainment, recreational and athletic activities, on a non-profit basis.
 E. Contracts of merger, None consolidation or joint venture; contract of management, licensing, marketing, distributorship, technical assistance or similar agreements F. Offering rights, granting of None Stock Options and corresponding plans therefore G. Segment revenue and segment results None

-H. Acquisition of additional mining claims or other capital assets or patents, formula, real estate None I. Other information, material events or happenings that may have affected or may affect market price of security None J. Transferring of assets, except in normal course of business None Item 4.
-Other Notes to 2Q 2022 Ope rations and Financials К. Nature and amount of items affecting assets, liabilities, equity, or net income that are unusual because of their nature, size, or incidents None L. Nature and amount of changes in estimates of amounts reported in prior periods and their material effect in the current period None М. New financing through loans / Issuances, repurchases, and repayments of debt and equity Securities None N. Material events subsequent to the end of the interim period that have not been reflected in the financial statements for the interim period None Ο. The effect of changes in the composition of the issuer during the interim period including business combinations, acquisitions or disposal of subsidiaries and long-term investments, restructuring, and discontinuing operations None
+H. Acquisition of additional mining claims or other capital assets or patents, formula, real estate None l.
+Other information, material events or happenings that may have affected or may affect market price of security None J. Transferring of assets, except in normal course of business None

+Item 4.
+Other Notes to 1H 2023 Operations and Financials

+K. Nature and amount of items affecting assets, liabilities, equity, or net income that are unusual because of their nature, size, or incidents None L. Nature and amount of changes in estimates of amounts reported in prior periods and their material effect in the current period None М. New financing through loans / Issuances, repurchases, and repayments of debt and equity Securities None N. Material events subsequent to the end of the interim period that have not been reflected in the financial statements for the interim period None Ο. The effect of changes in the composition of the issuer during the interim period including business combinations, acquisitions or disposal of subsidiaries and long-term investments, restructuring, and discontinuing operations None

 P. Changes in contingent liabilities or contingent assets since the last annual balance sheet date None Q. Other material events or transactions during the interim period Commencement of operations on March 28, 2019 R. Existence of material contingencies during the interim period; events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation None S. Material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period None т.
-Material commitments for capital expenditures, general purpose and expected sources of funds None U. Known trends, events or uncertainties that have had or that are reasonably expected to have impact on sales/revenues/income from continuing operations None v.
-Significant elements of income or loss that did not arise from continuing operations None W. Causes of any material change/s from period to period in one or more line items of the financial statements Please see Notes to Financial Statements
+Material commitments for capital expenditures, general purpose and expected sources of funds None U. Known trends, events or uncertainties that have had or that are reasonably expected to have impact on sales/revenues/income from continuing operations None V. Significant elements of income or loss that did not arise from continuing operations None w.
+Causes of any material change/s from period to period in one or more line items of the financial statements Please see Notes to Financial Statements

-- X. Seasonal aspects that had material effect on the financial condition or results of operations - Y. Disclosure not made under SEC Form 17-C
+X. Seasonal aspects that had material effect on the financial condition or results of operations